markdohle/bustracker/README.md

 ## Installation - Some concepts to help people get started with your project

+Click the button to start tracking the bus.
+If the marker does not move after 15 seconds, then go into the console and figure out which buses are currently moving.
+Update the .js file with a new busID.
+If the marker disappears, then zoom out on the map.
+The bus might be off the screen.

 Register to [mapbox](https://www.mapbox.com/) in order create an [access token](https://docs.mapbox.com/help/getting-started/access-tokens/) and [create map](https://docs.mapbox.com/mapbox-gl-js/api/map/) and [marker](https://docs.mapbox.com/mapbox-gl-js/api/markers/#marker).

 The [Route 1 bus locations](https://api-v3.mbta.com/vehicles?filter[route]=1&include=trip) are pulled from a database that is continuously updated.